-This time of year, kids want to impress new friends.
+Kids always want to impress their friends.
 Use these expert tips to help them do that in a self-aware way, both on and offline.

 Talking with your child about authenticity